Criminal Investigations Division

-The second unit within the Criminal Investigations Division is the Street Crimes Unit.
+The second unit within the Criminal Investigations Division is the Street Crimes Unit which is supervised by D/Sgt.
+Don Bankston.
 This unit of two detectives and two police officers and is responsible for the monitoring of gang activity, the investigation of illegal activity by gang members, and the detection and apprehension of individuals affiliated with the manufacture, sale and transportation of illegal drugs within Willingboro.
 When the Street Crimes Unit receives information of gang or narcotics activity, they set up surveillance to record and monitor the illegal activity at that location.
 Once enough probable cause is obtained, an arrest of the suspect(s) can be made immediately or a search warrant is applied for and executed at a later date.
 Upon execution of the search warrant the suspect(s) are arrested, the scene is processed, property is seized and all evidence and reports are submitted to the Burlington County Prosecutor’s Office for trial.

 The civilian staff members are the “face and voice” of the Detective Division.
 They greet and assist citizens and members of other police agencies who call or enter the division each day.
 They are responsible for data entry, supply management and transcribing statements.